How to Hang Wallpaper, Like a Pro!

 After a panel is up on the wall, hold the putty knife against the ceiling/edge/baseboard and run your new razor blade along the edge to cut off the excess wallpaper.

 Match up the patterns.
 Hold the wallpaper roll up to the first strip on the wall to find the match and cut it again with four inches of excess paper.

 Pro Tip: After hanging up a few rolls evaluate how you’ve done.
-If you see sections of the paper that have pulled off the wall it is likely due to lack of paste.
+If you see sections of the paper that have been pulled off the wall it is likely due to a lack of paste.
 If this occurs, gently use the seam repair glue and move the tip of this inside the paper to apply a tiny bit of paste.
 Use sparingly.